A.T. Mine G.S. Mark II

 The Anti-Tank Mine General Service Mark II was a British anti-tank blast mine used during the Second World War.

+Design

 It consisted of a body about 7.5 in in diameter and 3.25 in.
 The mine has a central fuze well accessed from the bottom, with a main charge in a cavity around the well consisting of about 4 lb of TNT.
 The mine is fitted with a thin brass cover, which acts as a pressure plate.
 The cover is suspended over the main body of the main by four leaf springs.
 A Sorbo ring (Sorbo rubber sponge) can be fitted between the cover and the mine body, which absorbs shock and blast and allows the mines to be planted as close as 2 ft without causing sympathetic detonation (normally five feet is the minimum safe distance).